 as their sole dependency on the daily wages for earning their livelihood.
 This section of the society

-very harshly facing this worst situation in the present scenario.
+very harshly faces this worst situation in the present scenario.
 The outbreak has been declared as a

 pandemic in more than 134 countries across the world and India is one of them.
 Under the provision

-of epidemic diseases act 1897 has been invoked various educational institutes and many commercial
+of the epidemic diseases act, 1897 has been invoked various educational institutes and many commercial

 establishments have been shut down.
-India has also suspended all sort of transport as a majority of
+India has also suspended all sorts of transport as a majority of

 the confirmed cases were linked to migration from various places.

-A fresh set of guidelines have been released by the Government through the various intervals with
+A fresh set of guidelines have been released by the Government through various intervals with

 selective activities were being allowed by following a complete social distancing.

-The Joint Response to the migrant labours to reach out to the unreachable people through filtering
+The Joint Response to the migrant labors to reach out to the unreachable people through filtering

 the list of the survey conducted by the staff (1) and volunteers (3), with number of communications